friendly/heplots/cran-comments.md

 *Wow, no problems at all. :)*

 ## Comments
 This is a major release, adding Rmd vignettes that caused problems in their Sweave Rnw versions.
 No longer have to go through `qpdf` to compress.
+The new vignettes are more detailed, with more description and plots.

 ## Version 1.4-0 (2022-09-26)